amine21benjah/Peoject_Ecole/README.md

 # My Project

 Welcome to **My Project**, a lightweight web application template designed to help you quickly build web-based tools or projects with a clean and simple interface.
+The JIRA ( Project / Modelisation diagrams / Sprints ) FOR MEMBERS 🔒:https://benjahamine7.atlassian.net/jira/software/projects/SCRUM/boards/1/backlog?selectedIssue=SCRUM-1
+A full-stack web application for Gestion Ecole ordering and management, built with PHP and MySQL.

 ---